Quickstart

 6 · Wire your AI coding agent

-to commit — it contains only alias literals, never raw values.
+safe to commit — it contains only alias literals, never raw values.

 Restart your agent.